splunk/splunk-operator/docs/PremiumApps.md

 #### Install ES on a standalone splunk deployment

-#### Install ES on a standalone splunk deployment with sslEnablement=ignore

-Here is an example of a standalone CR with the `sslEnablement=ignore`
+Here is an example of a standalone CR with the `sslEnablement=ignore`.
+Change the sslEnablement to desired value (auto or strict) as per your requirements.

 Assumption: the ES app tarball exists in an s3 bucket folder named "es_app" under the parent folder "security-team-apps" in your s3 bucket.

 ```yaml
 apiVersion: enterprise.splunk.com/v4